 History of The Kilmore International School

 The Kilmore International School is modelled on international schools overseas.
 It was established in 1990 to provide a true and exceptional international education for students, whether local or from abroad.
-The buildings of the school were originally built in 1887 by the Marist Brothers of the Catholic Church and became Assumption College.
+The buildings of the school were originally built in 1887 by the Marist Brothers, who established the original Assumption College on this site.

-The buildings and grounds were purchased by the current owners in the 1980s.
-The new owners completely renovated and modernised the existing buildings.
-New classrooms including a library, science wing, drama and music studios, art rooms, computer laboratories, general classrooms along with staffrooms were added over the next twenty years as well as a modern dormitory for girls.
+The buildings and grounds were purchased by the Wittmer Family in the 1980s, who completely renovated and modernised the existing buildings.
+Classrooms, including a library, science wing, drama and music studios, art rooms, computer laboratories, along with staffrooms, were added over the next twenty years, as well as a modern dormitory for girls.
 In 2011, a state-of-the-art Language Learning Centre was opened.
 The school grounds now contain 2 soccer fields, basketball courts, cricket facilities and tennis courts.